dafny-lang/dafny/docs/DafnyRef/Grammar.md

 Dafny source code files are readable text encoded in UTF-8, where each decoded character has to be from the Basic Multilingual Plane and therefore encodable with a single UTF-16 code unit.
 This is what the Coco/R-generated scanner and parser read.
-All program text other than the contents of comments, character, string and verbatim string literals consists of printable and white-space UTF-8 Unicode characters. that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters.
+All program text other than the contents of comments, character, string and verbatim string literals consists of printable and white-space ASCII characters. that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters.

 However, a current limitation of the Coco/R tool used by `dafny`